AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 3. Click "Details".
 4. Go to the "Settings" tab.
 5. Add those targets and styles in the "Control styles" section.
-6. Click "Save", and the changes take effect instantly.
+6. Click "Save settings", and the changes take effect instantly.

 ## Time & Date HUD